 Furniture for each student includes:

-Dorm rooms have basic furniture.
+Residence Hall rooms have basic furniture.
 You may wish to bring:

 Some students like to have a small microwave or refrigerator in their room.
 Open heating elements such as hot plates, water boilers, and hot-pots are not allowed.
 Other items not allowed are: candles, incense, weapons and self-defense devices such as stun guns.
-Smoking is prohibited by state law inside all campus buildings, including the dormitories.
+Smoking is prohibited by state law inside all campus buildings, including the residence halls.

 Kitchens are located in the basement of Campbell Hall and on the first floors of Humphreys, Gilliam and Spector halls.
 Laundry facilities are available in the basements of Campbell Hall and Chase-Stone Hall, Iglehart Gymnasium, and on the first floors of Gilliam and Spector halls.

 Heavy luggage or packages may be sent to the college two weeks before registration day.

 Label the packages “Hold for Registration.”
 This is also your mailing address while living on campus.

 There is no limit on the number of boxes that may be shipped.
 Large boxes will be held and distributed from a storage room on campus.
 Signs will be posted at the registration table designating pickup places, dates and times.
 Small boxes will be held and stored in the college mailroom.

 The majority of students bring their own cell phones.
 Each residence hall has a college phone on each floor.